 - Radiation Oncology

 With the variety of techniques a radiologist has, they can approach a disease, injury or illness in many different ways.
-Similar to a sonographer using an image for an ultrasound, Interventional radiology is ‘image-guided’ surgery, meaning the image is used as a tool for the surgeon to see more clearly.
+Similar to a sonographer using an image for an ultrasound, Interventional radiology is image-guided surgery, meaning the image is used as a tool for the surgeon to see more clearly.
 A radiologist might use an X-ray image to diagnose a traumatic injury someone may have suffered from in a car crash.

 A radiologist is a physician who is specially trained to obtain and interpret medical images, such as an X-ray.
 They are trained to interpret the images and understand what is functioning normally and if there are any abnormalities.
 Sometimes it is clear that someone has a broken bone or has a migraine, but a radiologist can see inside the body and understand if there are any underlying issues that are of concern.
 If the radiologist finds something, they can then treat the patient or refer them to another specialist.
 For example, let’s say someone twists their ankle and they continue to walk on it.
 They may say to themselves, “I twisted my ankle but I’m fine.
 I don’t need to see a doctor”.
 They might have broken their ankle and a few bones in their foot - if they continue to walk on it and don’t seek any treatment they may make the injury worse.
 If they saw a radiologist and got an X-ray, the radiologist could recommend certain medicine and therapy for a speedy and full recovery, instead of making it worse.

-The X-ray was invented in 1896, and have served as a primary tool for physicians since its inception.
+The X-ray was invented in 1896 and has served as a primary tool for physicians since its inception.
 An X-ray is “an electromagnetic wave of high energy and very short wavelength, which is able to pass through many materials opaque (not able to see through) to light”.
 In other words, an X-ray machine sends tiny waves through an object and the waves collect the data, sending it to a computer.
 The data is then collected and used for research and diagnosis.
 Then the radiologist or doctor can explain the images to the patient.

 An MRI is similar to an X-ray, but it images the water molecules in the body and takes images of tissues.
-Radiofrequency and electromagnetic field are used to take medical images of the soft tissue (via water molecules).
+Radiofrequency and electromagnetic fields are used to take medical images of the soft tissue (via water molecules).
 The specialty for an MRI is soft tissue (tissue that connects, supports or surrounds parts of the body, e.x. muscles, tendons, etc.).